matrix-org/synapse/docs/presence_router_module.md

 **Required.** An asynchronous method that is passed a single Matrix User ID.
-This method is expected to return the users that the passed in user may be interested in the presence of, in addition to users they share a room with.
-This may be local or remote users.
-It does so by returning a python set of Matrix User IDs, or the object `synapse.events.presence_router.PresenceRouter.ALL_USERS` to indicate that the passed user should receive presence information for *all* known users.
+This method is expected to return the users that the passed in user may be interested in the presence of.
+Returned users may be local or remote.
+The presence routed as a result of what this method returns is sent in addition to the updates already sent between users that share a room together.
+Presence updates are deduplicated.

+This method should return a python set of Matrix User IDs, or the object `synapse.events.presence_router.PresenceRouter.ALL_USERS` to indicate that the passed user should receive presence information for *all* known users.